ory/examples/oathkeeper/12_ory_cloud_keto/README.md

 ## An example using Ory Cloud with Ory Keto

-This example shows basic configuration of `cookie_session` authenticator for oathkeeper and `remote_json` for authorization
+This example shows basic configuration of Ory Keto Cloud with Oathkeeper

 ## Running locally